koii-network/docs/develop/koii-software-toolkit-sdk/what-is-the-koii-sdk.md

 ### Task Node CLI

-The Task Node CLI serves as a valuable tool utilized by node operators for various purposes, offering four key functionalities:
+The Task Node CLI serves as a valuable tool used by node operators for various purposes, offering four key functionalities:

 - Create a Task Staking Wallet:
   This feature allows node operators to create a wallet specifically designed for staking tokens related to Koii tasks.

 - Create a Distribution Wallet:
-  Node operators can utilize this functionality to generate a wallet dedicated to distributing rewards for Koii tasks.
+  Node operators can use this functionality to generate a wallet dedicated to distributing rewards for Koii tasks.

 - Stake Tokens on a Task:
   Using this option, node operators can stake tokens on a particular Koii task, enabling them to participate in the task's network and validation process.